 📢 Announcement

-The 4th cohort of “Impact through Influence in Engineering Teams” is open for enrollment.
-Join us for: Cohort 4 - GMT friendly: June 18th—July 1st, 2024, classes start at 8 am PST Wednesday/Friday.
+The 6th cohort of “Impact through Influence in Engineering Teams” is open for enrollment.
+Join us for: Cohort 6 - GMT friendly: February 17th—February 28th, 2025, classes start at 8 am PST Monday/Wednesday.

 Now, back to the article.
 If you want to build influence and become more influential, try to avoid these common pitfalls.
 Before we dive into each of them, here is a quick overview: